Shippable/docs/sources/platform/integration/gce.md

 # Google Cloud Integration (Deprecated)

 ## Deprecation Note
 This integration has been deprecated.
 A new integration called [Google Cloud](/platform/integration/gcloudKey) has been introduced which can be used instead.
-It aims to simplify and unify existing GCR and GCL functionalities.
+It aims to simplify and unify existing GCR, GKE and GCL functionalities.

 If you have any existing GCL integrations, you can continue to use them.